 It’s easy to see the name Jetpack and think blazing fast speed that will make your site fly.

-There are indeed one or two parts of Automattic’s Jetpack plugin that could help boost your website speed.
-But activate some of its 40-something modules and your site will slow to a crawl.
+There are one or two parts of Automattic’s Jetpack plugin that could help boost your website speed.
+But among its 40-something modules are several that will slow your site to a crawl.

 Jetpack fans respond to critics by pointing to the plugin’s solid code base and Automattic pedigree.